 How to Make Unpaper Towels

 You want to purchase some flour sack towels.
 I found some at Walmart.
-They come in five packs and each towel measures approximately 28″ x 29″ which is completely overkill for a paper towel replacement.
+They come in five packs and each towel measures approximately 28″ x 29″ which is complete overkill for a paper towel replacement.
 We are going to turn each towel into six towels, giving us 30 towels.

 The key to sewing unpaper towels is to realize that your sewing job can be terrible and no one will ever know.
 Do not allow yourself to waste more than 5 minutes per towel.
 Once washed, the stitches and corners are not going to be seen.
 Put the pedal to the metal and run that sewing machine at full speed.